Shamilkv34/book/nostarch/chapter13.md

 We’ve updated the signature of the `Config::build` function so the parameter `args` has a generic type with the trait bounds `impl Iterator<Item = String>` instead of `&[String]`.
-This usage of the `impl Trait` syntax we discussed in “Traits as Parameters” on page XX means that `args` can be any type that implements the `Iterator` type and returns `String` items.
+This usage of the `impl Trait` syntax we discussed in “Traits as Parameters” on page 197 means that `args` can be any type that implements the `Iterator` type and returns `String` items.

 Because we’re taking ownership of `args` and we’ll be mutating `args` by